The Knoydart Wilderness one…

 It’s approaching late morning and we start to descend.
 As we turn a corner, we can see that the path leads down to a massive beach with what looks like a 4 x 4 track.
 Minutes later we arrive and find to our amazement that somehow there’s a well maintained track here complete with little storage shed.
 How on earth has that got here?

 The place was deserted but not wild.
 In fact, it felt distinctly managed.
 There was a house, solar panels, several cars and a sheep enclosure.
-We were beginning to feel a little miss-sold on just how remote this place was supposed to be.
+There’s even a building with a sign stating “office”.
+I love the idea that this is someone’s place of work.

 We had agreed, during our stop, that we’d change plans and take the harder, longer path to Inverie.
 One that would see us walk an extra 7km in distance and climb up and over two Munroe mountains.
 I wish I could say this was after careful consideration of the options whilst looking at a map, but largely thanks to both us being attacked by flying insects it was not.

 There was however good motivation for this.
-Ladhar Bheinn is considered one of Scotland’s most beautiful mountains and we were bathed in sunshine.
-It simply felt too good an opportunity to pass up.
+Ladhar Bheinn is considered one of Scotland’s most beautiful mountains and we had lucked out - being bathed in beautiful late summer sun.
+It felt too good an opportunity to pass up.
 And when were we likely to travel the length of the country to have this opportunity again…

 What could go wrong?

 We were navigating via the OS app, using a route Miles had found from their library of local routes.
-We crossed a bridge, turned right and headed straight for our target; the two big munroes.
-The views were incredible and perhaps because of this we became a bit blasé to the fact we almost immediately lost the route.
+We crossed a bridge, turned right and headed straight for our target; the two big Munros.
+The views were incredible and distracting; so much so we were a bit blasé to the fact we almost immediately lost the route on Mile’s phone.

 We were on a path, it just wasn’t the path.
 Miles was navigating and seemed confident so we carried on.
 The path we needed was close by, apparently.
 Little by little, the path became distinctly less path-like, until we were certain it was now more of a goat track.
-Another 100m further on, and I was convinced the only goats that ever came this way were either running away from something or very, very lost.
+Another 100m further on, and I was convinced that even goats wouldn’t be stupid enough to come this way.

 Cue neck high bracken and a very steep slope.
-I had in fact totally lost sight of Miles and was navigating by the occasional shout or movement in the bushes.
-I’m sure at least half of the time these weren’t actually him.
+I had totally lost sight of Miles and was now battling through jungle.
+I couldn’t see my feet and was navigating by the occasional shout or movement in the bushes.

 Minutes later, I found Miles standing on a perfectly manicured path coming from our right.